farazfp/loom/content/Poets/Rudaki.md

 but not before delivering this emotional hook:

-_bu-ye ju-ye Muliān āyad hami_                      The fragrance of _Múliyán’s_ brook does come to mind, _yād-e yār-e mehrbān āyad hami_                    Of the loved friend reminding who was left behind
+_bu-ye ju-ye Muliān āyad hami_                      The fragrance of _Múliyán’s_ brook does come to mind, _yād-e yār-e mehrbān āyad hami_                   Of the loved friend reminding, who was left behind

-The prince, moved by Rudaki's verse, reportedly hastened back to his city before the poet could finish.
+The prince, moved by Rudaki's verse, reportedly mounted his steed and galloped back to the city before the poet could finish.

 The exact circumstances around Rudaki's blindness are clouded in historical ambiguity.
 Some narratives suggest he was born blind, while others propose that his blindness was a consequence of later events.
 Nonetheless, the vivid imagery and rich descriptions within his verses argue against congenital blindness.
 This sensory detail infuses his work with life that resonates with colour and vibrancy, challenging the notion that he never witnessed the world's visual splendours.